About Everest Base Camp Trip

 16 days Everest base camp trek is most probably on the bucket list of most of the trekkers who seek adventure, thrill and a fun-filled yet notable accomplishment in life.
-16 days Everest base camp trek is one of the topmost trekking tours for which climbers from all around the globe visit Nepal.
+16 days Everest base camp tour is one of the topmost trekking tours for which climbers from all around the globe visit Nepal.
 Since the days of early expeditions itself, Mount Everest (8,848m) has had a lure of its own, drawing climbers to scale it and trekkers to gaze on its icy faces.
-The major highlight of the trek is undoubtedly the Everest Base Camp which not only gives you an up-close view of the worlds tallest mountain, Everest but also gives you a magnificent view of the other three highest peaks of the world that is Lhotse (8,516m), Makalu (8,481m) and Cho Oyu(8,201m), giving you a chance to view in total 4 out of 10 highest peaks in the world.
+The major highlight of the trek is undoubtedly the Everest Base Camp which not only gives you an up-close view of the world's tallest mountain, Everest but also gives you a magnificent view of the other three highest peaks of the world that is Lhotse (8,516m), Makalu (8,481m) and Cho Oyu(8,201m), giving you a chance to view in total 4 out of 10 highest peaks in the world.

-Everest base camp trek is renowned for its exceptional view of the serene mountain range breathtaking landscapes, unique Sherpa culture, historic monastery and an awe-inspiring sensation throughout the journey.
+16 EBC trekking holidays to the Sherpa land is renowned for its exceptional view of the serene mountain range breathtaking landscapes, unique culture, historic monastery and an awe-inspiring sensation throughout the journey.
 This is a pleasant trek to the Mount Everest base camp that offers you an experience of a great challenge, achievement, and thrills of being so close to the world's highest peak in the world.
 The journey to the base camp begins with a scenic flight to Lukla.
 For those looking for an adrenaline rush in this trip, you get to experience an almost-death thrill in your first flight itself since Lukla is famous for it has one of the narrowest runways in the world.
 This trek introduces you to the world-famous viewpoints, breathtaking sunrise and an adventure that goes beyond the horizons into a natural paradise that will undoubtedly stir your emotions.

 Everest Base Camp physical fitness guidelines

 Moreover, you also need to be able to hike through back-to-back days.
 That is why building up endurance is necessary.
 For physical preparation before trekking, you can practice cardio exercises, starting at 30-minute durations at the beginning and then gradually increasing your work-out time.
 This will help in building the muscles and also increase your stamina and boost your endurance capacity.